|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 For Americans with Disabilities Act compliance, appropriate auxiliary aids and services can be made available to ensure effective communication with all members.
 All printed materials can be made available in alternate formats.
 Contact the administrative office should you require these services.

 Each year, you will receive an annual statement of your account.
 The information reported on the statement includes your beneficiary on file, accumulated service credit, value of account, service credit earned during the current fiscal year, annual salary reported, and other information pertinent to your account.
-The statement also includes retirement, survivor, and disability benefit estimates to assist you in your retirement planning.

 A TFFR Member Handbook is updated when material changes occur and is available on our website.
 This booklet provides an overview of the benefits available to you and your beneficiary(ies) in the form of retirement, disability, and survivor income.